 The Raymond School District is committed to providing quality education and related services to all students while putting in place multiple layers of protection to safeguard the health and safety of all members of our educational community and the general public.
-This plan has been developed based on the best available information that was available in the summer of 2020.
-At the time of its development, a recommendation of 3-6 foot social distancing and use of face coverings is in place, corresponding to the Yellow Threat level, which points to a hybrid return to school at the start of the 2020/21 school year.
+This plan has been updated based on best available current information.

 The District reserves the right to put in place, if needed, additional strategies or practices that are required to protect the health and safety of employees, students and their families.
 This plan was reviewed, and adjustments were made, approximately 30 days after the start of implementation.
-Another formal review is recommended by or around the end of the 2020 calendar year.
+Another formal review is recommended by or around March 2021.